 35.3.4.3 Non-AP MLD behavior

 TGbe editor: Please add the following paragraph as shown below

-A non-AP MLD shall be able to discover an AP MLD when it receives a Basic Multi-Link element carried in a Beacon frame or Probe Response frame, that is not an ML probe response, transmitted by an AP affiliated with the AP MLD or by the AP corresponding to the transmitted BSSID in the same multiple BSSID set as at least one of the APs affiliated with the AP MLD.
+A non-AP MLD shall discover an AP MLD and the APs affiliated with the AP MLD when: (#6198)

+a STA affiliated with the non-AP MLD (#6198) receives a Basic Multi-Link element carried in a Beacon frame or Probe Response frame, that is not an ML probe response, transmitted by an AP affiliated with the AP MLD or by the AP corresponding to the transmitted BSSID in the same multiple BSSID set as at least one of the APs affiliated with the AP MLD.

-A non-AP MLD shall be able to discover an AP MLD and the capabilities and operational parameters of one or more APs affiliated with an AP MLD when its affiliated STA receives an ML probe response from an AP affiliated with the AP MLD or the AP corresponding to the transmitted BSSID in the same multiple BSSID set as at least one of the APs affiliated with the AP MLD and the ML probe response carries a Basic Multi-Link element with a complete profile of the reported AP.
+a STA affiliated with the non-AP MLD (#6198) receives an ML probe response from an AP affiliated with the AP MLD or the AP corresponding to the transmitted BSSID in the same multiple BSSID set as at least one of the APs affiliated with the AP MLD and the ML probe response carries a Basic Multi-Link element with a complete profile of the reported AP.

-A non-AP MLD shall be able to discover an AP (reported AP) as an AP affiliated with an AP MLD when its affiliated STA receives a Beacon or Probe Response frame transmitted by an AP (reporting AP) and the frame carries a Reduced Neighbor Report element that includes the MLD Parameters subfield in the TBTT Information field corresponding to the reported AP.
-A non-AP MLD shall be able to infer the relationship between the reported AP and the reporting AP by decoding the MLD ID subfield of the MLD Parameters subfield in the Reduced Neighbor Report element and following the rules described in 35.3.4.1 (AP behavior).
+a STA affiliated with a non-AP MLD (#6198) receives a Beacon or Probe Response frame transmitted by an AP (reporting AP) and the frame carries a Reduced Neighbor Report element that includes the MLD Parameters subfield in the TBTT Information field corresponding to the reported AP.
+A non-AP MLD shall (#6198)infer the relationship between the reported AP and the reporting AP by decoding the MLD ID subfield of the MLD Parameters subfield in the Reduced Neighbor Report element and following the rules described in 35.3.4.1 (AP behavior).

+a STA affiliated with the non-AP MLD receives a Management frame and the frame carries a Neighbor Report element. .
+A non-AP MLD shall determine that two or more APs reported in different Neighbor Report elements that include the Basic Multi-Link subelement are affiliated with the same AP MLD if the values carried in MLD MAC Address field of the Common Info field of the Basic Multi-Link element of the reported APs are the same. (#6198)

 A non-AP MLD may use the information it gathers from a Reduced Neighbor Report element and a Basic Multi-Link element to decide whether to perform multi-link setup with an AP MLD.

-A non-AP MLD shall be able to discover an AP MLD when it receives a Neighbor Report element carried in a Management frame.
-If the Basic Multi-Link element is present in the Neighbor Report element for a reported AP, then the reported AP is affiliated with an AP MLD.
-The non-AP MLD shall be able to obtain, based on the contents of the Common Info field of the Basic Multi-Link element, the MLD information for the AP MLD with which the reported AP is affiliated.
-A non-AP MLD may use the information it receives from a Neighbor Report element to make a decision on performing multi-link (re)setup (see 35.3.5 (Multi-link (re)setup)) or BSS transition (see 4.5.3.2 (Mobility types)).
-A non-AP MLD shall be able to determine that two or more APs reported in different Neighbor Report elements that include the Basic Multi-Link subelement are affiliated with the same AP MLD if the values carried in MLD MAC Address field of the Common Info field of the Basic Multi-Link element of the reported APs are the same.
+(#6198) A non-AP MLD may use the information it receives from a Neighbor Report element to make a decision on performing multi-link (re)setup (see 35.3.5 (Multi-link (re)setup)) or BSS transition (see 4.5.3.2 (Mobility types) and 35.3.25 (BSS transition management for MLDs) (#4047)). (#6198)